Non-formal communication

 For example, a smile is a good sign that a person is happy, and pointing at a biscuit is a great way to let another person know you want it.

-If you’re deafblind or have complex disabilities or learning disabilities, you can use non-formal ways to get information and express your feelings, wants and choices.
+If you’re a disabled child or adult with complex needs, including deafblindness or learning disabilities, you can use non-formal ways to get information and express your feelings, wants and choices.

 Who uses non-formal communication?